BlockchainDeveloper009/defi_jul2_sol_hd_ts/README.md

 Fees 2% will be collected as charge

 ```

+only Robert as owner of the will can cancell this will.
+[MultiSign can be added to authorize the txn, in phase 3]
 Will/Txn status - to be udpated | Phase2 Feature
 asset status - to be udpated || Phase2 Feature